Arthur Meaby: Youth Hostels Association

-Meaby's connection with the Youth Hostels Association (YHA) began when he was in Brighton, when a Northern Irish youth hosteller was lodging with them.
-Meaby travelled with him to a youth hostel in County Antrim, and soon became a member of the local YHA group in Brighton.
+Meaby's connection with the Youth Hostels Association (YHA) began when a Northern Irish youth hosteller was lodging with his family in Brighton.
+Meaby traveled with him to a youth hostel in County Antrim and soon became a member of the local Brighton YHA Local Group.
+Later, he was the chair of the Brighton YHA Local Group.

-Meaby co-founded the cities division of the YHA in England and Wales, with future Association chairman Derek Hanson.
-The focus of the cities division was to establish hostels in major tourist cities such as London and Oxford, which would help to finance the many rural hostels across the country.

-During the 1980s, Meaby served as the chairman of the London region of the Association.
-He oversaw the development of several hostels in the city, including those in Rotherhithe, London Docklands and one near Hampstead Heath.
-When the new Eurostar terminal at St Pancras railway station was announced in 1998, Meaby established a hostel on Euston road, opposite the station.
+Meaby co-founded the cities division of the YHA in England and Wales, with future association chairman Derek Hanson.
+He served as the City Hostels Executive.
+The focus of the cities division was to establish hostels in major tourist cities such as London and Oxford, which would then help to finance the many rural hostels across the country.
+During the 1980s, Meaby was the chairman of the London region of the association.
+He oversaw the development of several hostels in London, including those in Rotherhithe, London Docklands and one near Hampstead Heath.